phanerka/link-stash/Lediting/Useful mods list.md

 - [Stuck in a Cycle](https://steamcommunity.com/sharedfiles/filedetails/?id=3035801552): helps to edit the room in Dev Tools without worries that rain will eventually come.
 More info [[preview your room in the game#Rain disable|here]].
 - [Room Screenshot](https://steamcommunity.com/sharedfiles/filedetails/?id=3125783486): self-explanatory.
 For room recording, refer to [[Recording rooms|this]].
 - [Palette Creator](https://steamcommunity.com/sharedfiles/filedetails/?id=2959458351): cool thing but broken, unfortunately.
 Refer "[[create custom palette]]" file for working one.
-- [Region Acronym Complete Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=3412393061): allows to use more than 2 letters for [[Making a region TO-DOs#Region naming|acronym]].
+- [Region Acronym Complete Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=3412393061): allows to use more than 2 letters for [[Region making TO-DOs#Region naming|acronym]].
 - [Region Title Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=2998885818): TODO to be added
 - [Spawn Resetter](https://steamcommunity.com/sharedfiles/filedetails/?id=3232143310): to reset creature spawns in the region.
-More info [[Making a region TO-DOs#world-xx.txt|here]] in warning block.
+More info [[Region making TO-DOs#world-xx.txt|here]] in second warning block.

 ##### Dependencies
 - [RegionKit](https://steamcommunity.com/sharedfiles/filedetails/?id=2920439476) ([features](https://github.com/Rain-World-Modding/RegionKit/blob/main/README.md), [docs](https://github.com/Rain-World-Modding/RegionKit/tree/main/docs)): a "unified dependency and object kit"; provides a lot of various features, starting with more room customization and ending with more devtools objects.